alpocnito/Create-elf-in-10-minuts/README.md

-# Create-elf-in-10-minuts
+# Create-elf-in-10-minutes
 After this tutorial you can create elf files.
-Tutorial takes 10 minuts
+Tutorial takes 10 minutes

 # Install
 To deal with binary files you have to